Department: Special Programs and Services

 • Knowledge of general office management practices, procedures and systems.

-• Proper grammar, spelling, proofreading and punctuation skills.
+• Ability to use proper grammar, spelling, proofreading and punctuation.

-• Knowledge of computer hardware and software applications.
+• Ability to use computer hardware and software applications.

-• Ability to work independently using effective time management and organizational skills in an unpredictable environment of constant interruptions and disruptions.
+• Ability to work independently using effective time management and organizational skills.

 • Ability to communicate effectively in both oral and written format.

-• Ability to effectively deal with situational aggressive parents and students.
+• Ability to effectively deal with situationally aggressive parents and students.

-• Ability to answer substantive questions relating to Center services and the ability to follow through with requests.
+• Ability to answer questions relating to Discovery Center services, ability to follow through with requests.

 • Ability to learn and master new job responsibilities.